 On your left are the reactants and the products yielded are on the right.
 The chemical equation is the reverse of photosynthesis, and the equation simplifies the complex process which occurs in every cell.
 To better familiarize yourself with the entire process, we will dissect it into different steps.

 Steps in Cellular Respiration

 Cellular respiration can take place in the presence of oxygen (aerobic) or without it (anaerobic).
 For this portion, we will focus on aerobic respiration and mostly in the context of eukaryotes.

-Life on earth is based on carbon.
-The food we eat is composed of a series of carbon molecules linked with hydrogen and other organic compounds.
+Life on Earth is based on carbon, and the food we eat is composed of a series of carbon molecules linked with hydrogen and other organic compounds.

-Among the foods which are easier to digest and therefore convert into energy are carbohydrates, compounds composed of carbon, hydrogen, and oxygen.
-Most abundant among them is the monosaccharide glucose (C6H1206).
+Among the foods that are easier to digest and convert into energy are carbohydrates, compounds composed of carbon, hydrogen, and oxygen.
+The most abundant among them is the monosaccharide glucose (C6H1206).
 Energy is stored in the chemical bonds of these compounds and is released by breaking the links.

 Before diving into the steps or stages, it is important to establish that the main goal of cellular respiration is to create energy that comes in the form of ATP (Adenosine Triphosphate).
 Think of it as a currency in the cell.
 In addition, proteins called enzymes, more specifically electron carriers, are essential in regulating and facilitating the process.
 Chief of this is nicotinamide adenine dinucleotide (NAD+/NADH) and then flavin adenine dinucleotide (FAD/FADH2).